 Height 55 cm/22 Inch.
 Table, scroll and Shikishi Japan.

 Below: The same tree 10 years later!
 Healthy…but in need of a haircut and compleat wiring!

 Below: Side view

 Below: After shortening all the healthy shoots!
-Next on the agenda is pinching most of the old needles and then rewire the whole tree and cleaning the live section and the deadwood section and applying lime sulfur.
+Next, on the agenda is pinching most of the old needles and then rewire the whole tree and cleaning the live section and the deadwood section and applying lime sulphur.

 Below: Side view.
 Out of model….but he looks healthy enough!

 Below: The second one that I like to show was in 1999 given to me (again) as a gift of Tony Tickle, when we said ower goodbyes at the end of the historic second “Ginkgo Awards” in Belgium.
 This next year picture was taken in my garden just after I repotted it.
 The left arrow points at the large Jin that you can see on the left in the second picture below.
 The bottom arrow points at the large branch that I removed completely so that I would be able to create a more compact middle size Bonsai (Chuhin)!
 The large Jin/Shari section that you can see in the middle of the trunk in that same second picture is all that remains of this large branch!